Golden Gate to Ancient Rus'. VI

 Now we will see who is the most attentive?

-What unites these words? (cities of Ancient Rus')
+What do these words have in common? (cities of Ancient Rus')

 2 Frontal survey